Persper/drepo-gitlab/doc/user/group/clusters/index.md

 ([`cluster-admin`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles))
 to perform its operations.
-It is planned in a [future release](https://gitlab.com/gitlab-org/gitlab-ce/issues/53592) to similarly use a restrcited service account for group clusters.
+It is planned in a [future release](https://gitlab.com/gitlab-org/gitlab-ce/issues/53592) to similarly use a restricted service account for group clusters.

 NOTE: **Note:**
 RBAC support was introduced on